keithjgrant/kolache-site/content/core/_index.md

 ---

 <div class="alert alert--danger">
 The core packages are still a work in progress.
-They are subject to drastic change while in early development.
-They are not included in the currently published version of Kolache on npm (v0.0.2).
+They are subject to change while in early development.
+Some packages may be documented here before the are published to npm.
 </div>

 ## Base styles